Illinois Attorney: Continuing Legal Education

 Jerrold Hobfoll, Esq. is an Illinois attorney with over twenty years of experience in the title insurance industry.
 After starting his legal career in private practice and managing his law office's Attorney Title Guaranty Fund operation, Jerry served as a Title Officer and Underwriter with the Lake County Office of Chicago Title from 1987 to 2001.
 He then acted as Regional Underwriter with Metropolitan Title Insurance Company, and between 2005 and 2008 Jerry was an Office Counsel with the Lender's Division of Chicago Title Insurance Company in their Chicago Loop Office.
 Jerry is presently in private practice as a sole practictioner specializing in the areas of real estate and title insurance.
 Jerry has presented numerous seminars on title insurance issues to attorneys and bank loan officers, including a recent series of three seminars for Chicago Title's attorney agents on the procedures for preparation of a title commitment.
 He obtained his Juris Doctor Degree from IIT-Chicago Kent School of Law in 1979.
 Jerry currently is working in claims administration with Fidelity National Title Insurance Company.

-Jonathan Schildt is the Managing Principal at Calculated Risk Advisors, LLC, a boutique risk consulting firm and professional liability insurance brokerage in Chicago.
+Jonathan Schildt is the managing principal at Calculated Risk Advisors, LLC, a boutique risk consulting firm and professional liability insurance brokerage in Chicago.
 Jon’s previous experience includes underwriting liability insurance for professional services firms as well as middle to large commercial companies.
-Jon has four years of experience as an underwriter dedicated to errors and omissions insurance for accounting firms.
-He has an additional six years of experience as an underwriter of directors’ and officers’ liability, miscellaneous professional liability, employment practices liability, fiduciary liability and crime insurance.
+Jon has years of experience as an underwriter dedicated to errors and omissions insurance, directors’ and officers’ liability, miscellaneous professional liability, employment practices liability, fiduciary liability and crime insurance.

 Kimberly Chase Harding is both an Attorney and Real Estate Broker.
 Kimberly has a special certification in Mediation, Negotiation and Arbitration.
 She has successfully resolved numerous transactions without the need for litigation utilizing these skills.
 In 2002, Kimberly became the Managing Broker of her own Real Estate Company, KCH Residential Team, which has now merged with Berkshire Hathaway/Koenig Rubloff Realty Group.
 Kimberly has won numerous awards as a Broker including CAR Top Producer in 2004, and CAR Good Neighbor Award Winner Recipient on Shoreline Development in 2009.
 Kimberly is also an Adjunct Professor Real Estate Licensure in Illinois at Truman College, and a certified real estate continuing education lecturer.